Masquerade-Circus/x-robot/README.md

-## XRobot
+## X-Robot

-XRobot is a finite state machine library for nodejs and for the web.
+X-Robot is a finite state machine library for nodejs and for the web.
 Intended to be used for high complex state machines with an easy to use API.
 Not only for user interfaces but also for server side applications.